Sharuru/imouto.host-updater/README.md

 ##Usage
 + Clone this repositority to everywhere you like. (for example: under 'etc' folder.)
-+ Modify your own hosts record if needed.
++ Backup your own hosts record if needed.
 + Run ```python updater.py```
 + Your hosts is **UP-TO-DATE**!

-##Am I needed to modify my own hosts record?
+##Am I needed to backup my own hosts record?
 imouto.hosts updater will save all the custom hosts record after mark '#+END' before updating and will write it back after using 'a' method.
 So, if your own hosts record is before '#+END', you should modify it after that mark.
+**But if this is your first time using hosts published on projecth.org/sources, you should back it up in another place!**

 ##I don't like imouto.hosts, I want to use other sources published on projecth.org/sources!
 Though this updater is simple and almost write for **me** :), you can still choose your own sources on projecth.org/sources.
 Just change source_id and make a little work in regexp, you can make your own updater!